Pau, Pyrénées-Atlantiques: Hydrography

 The city, located at an average altitude of 200 m, is crossed by the Gave de Pau, where a ford gave passage to the Pyrenees.
 Gave is the name given to a torrent in the Pyrenees.
 The Gave de Pau, which becomes a torrent when mountain snow melts, takes its source in the Cirque de Gavarnie and is the main tributary of the Adour, into which it empties after 175 km.
 The crossing was used for pasturage for sheep in the high meadows.
 The old route is now a hiking path, GR 65, that runs 60 km south to the border.

 The lands of the commune are also watered by the Luy de Béarn, a tributary the Luy, and by its tributaries, the Aïgue Longue and the Uzan, as well as the Soust, the Herrère, the Ousse and the Ousse des Bois, tributaries of the Gave de Pau.
 The Aygue Longue is in turn joined the territory of Pau by the Bruscos and the Lata streams, just as the Ousse is joined by the Merdé stream.
 The Lau Creek that feeds the Canal du Moulin, meanwhile is also present in the municipality.

 Climate

 Pau features wet mild winters, with warm, mild summers that are drier.
 Its geographical location, not far from the Pyrenees, gives the city a contrasting, warm oceanic climate.
 Temperatures colder than -10 C are rare and those below -15 C are exceptional.
 Temperatures reached lows of -15 C in February 1956 and -17.5 C in January 1985.
 Snow falls about 3 days per year (0.45 m in 1987), from November to March.

-In summer, the maximum temperatures are of the order of 20 to 30 C, and temperatures above 35 C are reached very rarely.
+In summer, the maximum temperatures are of the order of 20 to 30 C, temperatures above 35 C are often reached during summer heat waves.
 During some days of winter, the foehn, a warm wind, can raise the temperature over 20 C. As soon as the wind stops, snow can fall.